 If you’re uncertain whether your Lexington home has bad indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses could be 2–5 times more contaminated than outdoors, which may create long-term health issues.
+In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times worse than outdoors, which may create long-term health problems.

 Most Common Sources of Poor IAQ

-We’ve made a list of the most ordinary causes of inferior IAQ, the troubles they cause and how you can remedy these indoor air pollutants.
-If you’re troubled by the air inside your house, we advise chatting with a professional like James Heating & A/C, Inc about which solutions are ideal for your house.
+We’ve compiled a list of the most common sources of inferior IAQ, the problems they cause and how you can take care of these indoor air pollutants.
+If you’re troubled by the air inside your home, we advise talking with a professional like James Heating & A/C, Inc about which solutions are best for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors emitted from everyday household items.
+Volatile organic compounds, or VOCs, are chemicals emitted from common household products.

 They’re found in paint and stains as well as: